 Just as impressive – although not officially part of the UNESCO site – was a visit to the museum in Galdar, where we had a fantastic guided tour.
 The centrepiece is a vast roofed area with the partly excavated remains of a pre-Hispanic settlement.
 The reconstructed living quarters give a good impression of the living conditions of the aboriginal people.
 One cave with painted triangles on the walls is separately protected behind glass, but visitors can enter briefly.

 When the Spanish arrived on Gran Canaria in the 15th century there was an estimated population of 15000 people living on the island.
 After the conquest there were only 200 left.
 The inscription in the UNESCO World Heritage list is an effort to recognize the cultural past of the islands.

 Should you visit Risco Caido and the adjacent UNESCO sites?

 To be honest, of the UNESCO sites we have visited this was one of the most difficult sites to connect with.
 The indigenous people had no scripture and most things known about them today were written down by the Spanish conquerors.
-Archaeologists still do not know much about the use of the sites and caves and the explanations on site (and in the visitor centres) are accordingly vague.
-On the other hand, if you like hiking, most of the visits can be combined with good tours in the area.
+Archaeologists still do not know much about the use of the sites and caves.
+Moreover the explanations on site (and in the visitor centres) are accordingly vague.
+On the other hand, if you like hiking, most of the visits are combinable with good tours in the area.
 You really need a car to get to most of the sites.

 If you liked the post about Risco Caido or are planning a visit to the Canary Islands you might also like our post about the UNESCO-listed town of San Cristobal de la Laguna on Tenerife.
 Tenerife even has a second UNESCO site, Mt.
 Teide, at 3718 m the highest mountain in Spain.

-NB: Our visit to Gran Canaria was not sponsored in any way and all expenses have been paid by ourselves.
+NB: Our visit to Gran Canaria was not sponsored in any way.
+We paid all expenses ourselves.